muxixi727/R1-Multimodal-Journey/README.md

 - prepare the dataset follow the **local_scripts/gen_dataset.py**
 - sh local_scripts/train_qwen2_5_3b.sh
   - The default setting for vLLM uses `cuda:7` for generation while utilizing the remaining 7 nodes for training.

+**Acknowledgement**

+Our codebase builds upon [Open-R1-Multimodal](https://github.com/EvolvingLMMs-Lab/open-r1-multimodal) and integrates open-source contributions from [vLLM](https://github.com/vllm-project/vllm), [Open-R1](https://github.com/huggingface/open-r1), and [trl](https://github.com/huggingface/trl).
+We also extend our gratitude to [DeepSeek-R1](https://github.com/deepseek-ai/DeepSeek-R1) and [Qwen2.5-VL](https://github.com/QwenLM/Qwen2.5-VL) for their open-source techniques and base models, which have enabled us to further our exploration.